keboola/connection-docs/manipulation/transformations/snowflake/index.md

  - your table is very large and the `Copy Table` load type is slow
  - you need more complex input mapping filters (eg. filtering by a date column in your data)

+### Performance

+The `CLONE` command will execute the input mapping almost instantly  for a table of any size (typically under 10 seconds) as it physically does not move any data.

 ### `_timestamp` System Column